-Whereas the Parties recognize the importance of diversity, equity and inclusion in the conduct of research and research training, and in research funding opportunities and policies, and are committed to promoting equitable practices and eliminating systemic biases;
+Whereas the Parties recognize the importance of diversity, equity and inclusion, and Indigenous (First Nations, Inuit and Métis) rights, in the conduct of research and research training, and in research funding opportunities and policies, and are committed to promoting equitable and inclusive practices and eliminating systemic biases;

 And whereas the purpose of this Agreement is to set out the general terms and conditions governing the administration, by the Institution, of Grants and Awards, and only institutions that agree to these terms and conditions are eligible to receive funding directly from an Agency;